-Environmental stress on the visual system from doing constant near work such as reading, texting, and computer use can result in headaches, motion sickness, headaches, eyestrain, and more.
-Due to these day to day activities that require close work and focus, convergence insufficiency can arise and cause stress on your child’s eye muscles.
+Stress on your eyes from doing constant close-up work such as reading, texting, and computer use can result in headaches, motion sickness, eyestrain, and more.
+Due to these day-to-day activities that require close eye work and focus, a condition called convergence insufficiency can develop and cause stress on your child’s eye muscles.

-These issues can be treated with typical vision therapies like passive treatment, active treatment, and very rarely surgery.
-If you are not familiar, active treatment has been proven by the National Eye Institute to be the best treatment for convergence insufficiency.
-It consists of supervised vision therapy in a clinical office with home reinforcement (15 minutes of prescribed vision exercises done in the home five days per week).
-According to studies done, 75% of children achieved either full correction of their vision or saw marked improvements within 12 weeks.
-Passive treatment would include prescribing prismatic (prism) eyeglasses to decrease some of the symptoms.
-Although prism eyeglasses can relieve symptoms, they are not a “cure” and the patient typically remains dependent on the prism lenses.
-According to optometric and ophthalmological textbooks as well as scientific research, it is agreed the primary treatment of convergence insufficiency should be vision therapy.
+Convergence insufficiency issues can be treated with standard vision therapies such as passive treatment, active treatment, and in rare cases, surgery.
+Active treatment has been proven by the National Eye Institute to be the best treatment for convergence insufficiency.
+The treatment consists of supervised vision therapy in a clinical office with at-home reinforcement (15 minutes of prescribed vision exercises done in the home five days per week).

-Here at Center for Vision Development, we will develop a personalized treatment plan as well as helpful techniques to help your child reduce his or her stress-related vision problems.
+Here at the Center for Vision Development, we will develop a personalized treatment plan as well as helpful techniques to help reduce stress-related vision problems.
 Give us a call at (615)-791-5766 to schedule a consultation!